 This addition determines the currency-dependent fractional portion when formatting data objects of the numeric data types

-.
-The numeric data types decfloat16
+and f.
+The numeric data types decfloat16 and

 decfloat34 produce a syntax error or raise an exception.
 For all other data types the addition is ignored.

-For all permitted numeric data types, cur
+For all permitted numeric data types, cur expects a character-like field containing a

 currency code from the